pszufe/SimpleHypergraphs.jl/README.md

 ## Installation instructions
 ### Prerequisites for plotting
-`Simplehypergraphs` uses the Python's [hypernetx](https://github.com/pnnl/HyperNetX) library so if you want the plotting to work you need to install it first.
+`Simplehypergraphs` can optionally use (among other options) the Python's [hypernetx](https://github.com/pnnl/HyperNetX) library so if you want the `hypernetx` plotting to work you need to install it first along with its all dependent libraries.
 In Julia command line REPL press `]` for the Julia package manager and run:
 ```
 (v1.5) pkg> add PyCall Conda
 ```